tonyern/tickerbell-map/README.md

 # About

 This was my first homework in Computer Graphics class.
+Navigate into About folder and there is an Instructions.pdf.
+There it explains what this project is and how it works.

 # App Looks Like